ocaml-explore/explore/content/pages/opam/switches-and-compilers/index.md

 If we install `yaml` (`opam install yaml -y`) we will pull many more libraries into `lib` including `yaml`.
 In `~/.opam/4.11/lib/yaml` you will see both the source of [ocaml-yaml](https://github.com/avsm/ocaml-yaml) as well as the build artifacts.
 Upon installing a library, opam uses the build information stored in the opam file to also build the library.
 Whenever you build your own projects with `dune build`, and if they need `yaml`, this is where dune will get it from.

 Much of this information remains unchanged for the **local** switches except the information now lives in the same directory as your project in `_opam`.

+## Compilers

+The [source code](https://github.com/ocaml/ocaml) for the OCaml compiler is hosted on Github.
+The OCaml compiler can produce assembly code or bytecode that can be interpreted.
+Importantly there are three distinct "types" of compiler whenever you use opam to install them:

+ - System compiler: `ocaml-system` is the [compiler installed](https://opam.ocaml.org/packages/ocaml-system/) by your distribution package manager (`brew`, `apt-get` ...), that is, it exists outside of opam.
+ - Base compiler: `ocaml-base-compiler` is the [official release](https://opam.ocaml.org/packages/ocaml-base-compiler/) of the OCaml compiler i.e. the `4.11.1` or `4.08.0` compilers.
+ - Variants: These compilers are different configured versions of the base compiler.
+They could contain extra compiler features (e.g. [4.11+flambda](https://opam.ocaml.org/packages/ocaml-variants/ocaml-variants.4.11.1+flambda/)) and/or be compiled differently (e.g. [4.11+musl+static+flambda](https://opam.ocaml.org/packages/ocaml-variants/ocaml-variants.4.11.1+musl+static+flambda/))

+ If your package depends on having the `4.11.1` OCaml compiler then usually having the `4.11.1` system compiler, base compiler or some variant of `4.11.1` is enough.
+To ask for this, you can use the [ocaml virtual package](https://github.com/ocaml/opam-repository/blob/master/packages/ocaml/ocaml.4.11.1/opam).